socialcontagionbook/socialcontagionbook.github.io/index.md

 * Doug Guilbeault, Joshua Becker and Damon Centola: _Complex contagions: A decade in review_
 * Peter Sheridan Dodds: [_Understanding the global spreading condition for simple models of spreading_](#dodds1).
 Here is an [arXiv link](https://arxiv.org/abs/1705.02419).
-* Elizabeth Ogburn: _Challenges to estimating contagion effects from observational data_
+* Elizabeth Ogburn: _Challenges to estimating contagion effects from observational data_.
+[Here is the arXiv version](https://arxiv.org/abs/1706.08440).

 ## **Part 2**: _Models and Theories_